SteVwonder/flux-sched/README.md

+This is a snapshot of the version of flux-sched used for the CCGrid 2016 paper.
+This was compiled against flux-core:b6c5d5648ac78fbef2a658e649ca6ea2025d4ed3.

 *NOTE: The interfaces of flux-sched are being actively developed and are not yet stable.* The github issue tracker is the primary way to communicate with the developers.